 We carried two batteries for each camera.
 There were many times that one battery would run empty and just dropping the second one in allowed Mama Raven to keep shooting pictures.
 Batteries can quickly go empty on colds days or very picturesque locations.
 Before leaving town I always made sure that all camera batteries were full.

 Micro SD cards: On the PCT Mama Raven shot about 20,000 pictures.
 On the CDT she shot 28,000.
 Holding all of those pictures takes a lot of memory.
 Her cameras were configured to save photographs in JPG format.
 We did this, so we could fit more pictures on a card.
-Yes, JPG is a lossy format, but opening the image once will not make a visible difference.
+Yes, JPG is a lossy format, but opening the image once then saving it in a lossless format will not make a visible difference.
 Once home, she converts her images to Tiff.
 On the CDT we carried 8 – 32Gb cards.
 We could have gone with 64Gb cards, but we did not want to put all of our eggs in one basket.
 Our plan was to fill one card, then, when it was full, backup it to a second card and mail it home.
 A friend of ours would copy all the images off to an external hard drive and then he would mail the card back to us.
 We used this method on the PCT and it worked well, but we ran into problems on the CDT.
 The only way to backup the pictures was to use the tablet.
 I would copy 7-8Gb of pictures to the tablet (that was all it could hold), then insert a spare Micro SD card and copy the pictures to it.
 I had to repeat this process until I copied all 32Gb of pictures.
 This process took a lot of time and it could only be done in town.
 One of the big things Mama Raven did in town was to edit pictures and she needed the tablet to do that.
 She need the tablet most of the time and that left me very little time to backup pictures.
 On the CDT we were only able to send one disk home.
 We carried the rest of our pictures along the CDT.
 This was dangerous, we almost lost all of our pictures in Rawlings WY.
 In the future we have to find a better way to backup and save photographs.

 Anker External Battery